FernandoLpz0911/FernandoLpz0911/README.md

-# Hello World!
-I'm Fernando Lopez 👋
+# Hi!!
+I'm Fernando Lopez!!

 I'm a **Junior Computer Science student at UIC** ('26) who lives by the philosophy of constant improvement.
 There's nothing quite like the excitement of finishing a complex project—except the immediate urge to jump back in and add a "small" feature that makes it exponentially better!
 My long-term goal is to master the full stack, turning ambitious ideas into polished, scalable applications.